Elon Musk launches poll asking if he should quit as Twitter CEO | Technology

 Twitter CEO Elon Musk launched a poll on the social media platform on Sunday asking users whether he should step down as head of the company, adding that he would abide by the poll results.

-As of 0557 GMT, almost 12 million users had participated in the poll, with 56.3% voting in favor of him stepping down and about five hours remaining before the poll closed on Monday.
+As of 0952 GMT, more than 16 million users had participated in the poll, with 57.5% voting in favor of him stepping down one hour remaining before the poll closed on Monday.
 The billionaire did not give details on when he would step down if the poll results said he should.
 Replying to one Twitter user's comment on a possible change in CEO, Musk said "There is no successor".

+Musk was in Qatar on Sunday to watch the World Cup final match between Argentina and France.
+Musk had told a Delaware court last month that he would reduce his time at Twitter and eventually find a new leader to run the company.

 Short video-platform TikTok, owned by China's ByteDance Ltd, was not included in the list.
 Last week, Twitter disbanded its Trust and Safety Council, a volunteer group formed in 2016 to advise the social media platform on site decisions.